-Based on management's assessment of the information system currently used by the Company, all information required to be reported under IFRS is expected to be available with minimal system changes.
-In addition, based upon the Company's current operations, it is management's opinion that the adoption of IFRS is not expected to have a significant impact on internal controls and reporting procedures.
+Information system changes were not required upon adoption of IFRS as all information required to be reported under IFRS was available with the information system previously used by the Company.
+Based on the Company's operations, the adoption of IFRS also did not have a significant impact on internal controls and reporting procedures.